-In order to monitor our first-tier suppliers, we continue to encourage them to join either Sedex or BSCI as a key method of mitigating risk within our supply chains.
-We request for all medium and high-risk countries to conduct either a SMETA, BSCI or SA8000 third party audits to independently verify labour conditions at factory level.

-Last year, we published our first set of ethical KPIs so that we could use them to benchmark our progress year-on-year (Table 2).
+In order to monitor our first-tier suppliers, we require annual SMETA, BSCI or SA8000 third party audits to independently verify labour conditions at factory level.
+In 2021, we published our first set of ethical KPIs so that we could benchmark our progress year-on-year (Table 2).
 We aimed to increase third-party audit coverage and to reduce the number of non-compliances raised per audit by providing on-going supplier specific support.
-We aim to have 100% third-party audit coverage by August 2023.